michiganaerospace/mathtools/README.md

 <a name='vessel'></a>
 ### ```utils.Vessel```

-Create a convenient container object that holds data, including lists, arrays, dictionaries, etc. The object can be easily saved and loaded.
+A convenient container object for holding data, including lists, arrays, dictionaries, etc. The object can be easily saved and loaded.